 Shank 2 will be out on XBLA, PS3 and PC some time in 2012.

 Debbie owns and runs The Average Gamer.
 She started her gaming addiction during the mid-eighties on a lovely green Amstrad CPC64.
 From those early days of The Hobbit (say to Thorin “Carry me please”) she graduated to Lucasarts adventures and western C-RPGs.
 A few years of Discworld MUD addiction followed.
-Eventually she found first-person shooters, Japanese RPGs and Soul Calibur, and is now a fully-rounded gamer.
+Eventually she found first-person shooters, Japanese RPGs and survival games and is now a fully-rounded gamer.

 You can find her on Twitter as Weefz